Computing cone-constrained singular values of matrices: Algorithms for cone-constrained singular values

-into a set of easily solvable least squares problems with linear constraints.
-We proposes two approaches to do so: a fast but randomized formulation, or a slower but deterministic one:
+As a consequence, we can transform the problem to check if $\lambda^* = - \|A\|$ into a set of easily solvable least squares problems with linear constraints.
+We propose two approaches to do so, a fast but randomized formulation, or a slower but deterministic one: